alessandrogregolin/APISolarplane/README.md

 ```

 ### Install packages
-The following packages need to be installed
-  * Scipy
-  * Plotly
-  * Flask

-In order to do so type the following command
+In order to install all necessary packages and also create the environment at once, type the follwing

 ```
-$ conda install scipy plotly flask -n solarplane
+$ conda env create -f environment.yml -n solarplane_api
 ```